 Significant abdominal distension

-CARE Hospitals offers enteroscopy services in India for the treatment of gastrointestinal bleeding, diarrhoea, and tumours in the small intestine.
+CARE Hospitals offers enteroscopy services in India for the treatment of gastrointestinal bleeding, diarrhoea, and tumours in the small intestine and also provide reasonable enteroscopy cost in Hyderabad.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly